 In December 2004, the Financial Accounting Standards Board (FASB) issued Statement of Financial Accounting Standards (SFAS) No. 123R, Share-Based Payment.
 SFAS No. 123R is a revision of SFAS No. 123, Accounting for Stock Based Compensation, and supersedes APB 25.
 Among other items, SFAS 123R eliminates the use of APB 25 and the intrinsic value method of accounting, and requires companies to recognize in the financial statements the cost of employee services received in exchange for awards of equity instruments, based on the grant date fair value of those awards.
-The effective date of SFAS 123R is the first fiscal year beginning after June 15, 2005, which is the Company's 2006 fiscal year.
-The Company currently expects to adopt SFAS 123R using the "modified prospective" method.
+The effective date of SFAS 123R using the "modified prospective" method.
 Under the modified prospective method, compensation cost is recognized in the financial statements beginning with the effective date, based on the requirements of SFAS 123R for all share-based payments granted after that date, and based on the requirements of SFAS 123R would not be restated.
 The Company currently utilizes a standard option pricing model (i.e., Black-Scholes) to measure the fair value of stock options granted to employees.
 While SFAS 123R permits entities to continue to use such a model, the standard also permits the use of a "lattice" model.
 The Company has not yet determined which model it will use to measure the fair value of awards of equity instruments to employees upon the adoption of SFAS 123R.